What is the difference between dometic and business energy?

 The price for each unit of energy will vary depending on market activity.
 If rates drop, you’ll pay less for each unit of energy but, if they increase, you’ll pay more.

-Sometimes known as an out-of-contract rate tariff, deemed rates apply when a deal or plan ends and you’re switched back to standard rates.
-Most business owners who don’t regularly switch suppliers or change their plans pay deemed rates, which are typically the most expensive way to access business energy.
+Sometimes known as an out-of-contract rate tariff, deemed rates apply when a deal or plan ends and you’ve switched back to standard rates.
+Most business owners who don’t regularly switch energy suppliers or change their plans pay deemed rates, which are typically the most expensive way to access business energy.

-These contracts apply to businesses who haven’t switched providers since the energy market was deregulated in the 1990s.
+These contracts apply to businesses that haven’t switched providers since the energy market was deregulated in the 1990s.

 Unlike domestic contracts, business energy isn’t available in dual fuel tariffs.
 This means you’ll need separate accounts for business gas and business electricity.
 The best provider for your business gas won’t necessarily be the cheapest for your business electricity, so do be sure to carry out separate business energy comparisons.

 The amount you can save when you switch business energy suppliers will depend on various factors, including: